April 21, 2014

-That seems like a lot of exceptions, but I see a lot of names that are eligible for reuse.
-With more than 5 million horse names in our database, you’re bound to come across one if you ever need to!
+That seems like a lot of exceptions, but we see a lot of names that are eligible for reuse.
+With more than 5 million horse names in our database, you’re bound to come across one if you need to!

 Now, have you ever purchased an American Quarter Horse, looked at his certificate and went bug-eyed at his name?
 Drove away with your new horse in tow wondering how on earth you are going to take a horse called ‘Pick My Booger’ to a show and live through it?
-No boogie, I mean biggie.
+No boogie!
+Er, we mean biggie.
 Just change his name!

 - The horse cannot have competed in any AQHA approved event (show or race – same as reusing.)

-- The horse cannot have earned a special achievement award. (see Rule 440)
+- The horse cannot have earned a special achievement award. (see the AQHA Handbook)

 - The horse cannot have earned any money or award with an AQHA affiliate as shown on AQHA records.